Prajnadeep/dailyWalls-windows-python/README.md

 # dailyWalls-windows-python
-Wallpaper app for windows.
-Load and save random wallpapers and apply as the desktop background.
+Simple Wallpaper application for windows.
+Loads and save random wallpapers and apply as the desktop background.

+Uses:
+  * unsplash API